Mobility and HealthReproduced from The Daily Corgi with kind permission.

 DM is a daunting journey, but you are not on it alone.
 There are lots of great resources and forums where you will find knowledge, experience and support.
 As Cardigans and Pembrokes are dwarf dogs, the resources that are specific to Corgis are recommended.
 Corgis have many unique needs and quirks that other breeds do not.
 I can tell you from personal experience that the support, understanding and knowledge from others are the best things you can have at your disposal.
 I know I could not do this alone, and I don't feel like I am because of these people.

-There is also the sister group on Facebook:
+There is also a Facebook group "Corgis on Wheels:

 Many Corgis develop arthritis in their joints and spines and it affects their ability to get around.
 Due to the way their joints develop, it can show up earlier than it might in other breeds.
 Once again, as an owner you play a part by keeping your dog fit and their weight down.
 Weight is a major contributing factor to arthritis in dogs and is totally in your control.
 The severity of arthritis, like IVDD, can vary, but it can progress.
 Diet, exercise, fish oils and medications to manage the pain can help a dog lead a more comfortable and active life.
 Cold laser therapy and acupuncture have been shown to be good non-invasive therapies to help manage pain and keep a dog moving well.
 If the severity of it means a dog is not able to be mobile, then some of the same accessories such as slings, carts and strollers can help a dog remain active.